LauraMDonaire/Lowering-Cost-Quantum-Comparator-Circuits_2010-2015-2022/README.md

 If you find this work useful and wish to cite it, please use the following reference:

 Donaire, L. M., Ortega, G., Garzón, E. M., & Orts, F. (2024).
 Lowering the cost of quantum comparator circuits.
 Journal of Supercomputing, 80, 13900–13917. https://doi.org/10.1007/s11227-024-05959-4

-## Future Work

-- **Scaling the Circuits**: Expand the proposed comparators to handle a greater number of digits, enhancing their applicability in practical quantum computing scenarios.
-- **Integration of New Methods**: Explore the integration of new optimization techniques and error correction methods to further improve circuit efficiency.

 ## Contact